ms/buildtogether.tech/tooling/index.md

 A carpenter shows up to put an extension on your house, and all she's brought with her is a hammer and a Swiss army knife.
-How confident are you that she'll be able to do the job?
+How confident are you that she'll do the job well?
 A programmer shows up to fix a couple of bugs and add a new splash screen to your game, and all she's going to use are a plain-text editor and `print` statements.
-Are you any more confident in her ability to do the job in a reasonable time?
+Are you any more confident?

 Tools don't just help us do things more easily; they shape what we consider possible and encourage some working practices while discouraging others.
 They